gndrmnn/nodepool/doc/source/configuration.rst

    :type: list

-   The Openshift Pods driver is similar to the Openshift driver, but it only support pod label to be created in a single project.
+   The Openshift Pods driver is similar to the Openshift driver, but it only support pod label.
 This enable using an unprivileged service account that doesn't requires the self-provisioner role.

    Example: